Artificial Intelligence - AI

 Artificial intelligence helps track down mysterious cosmic radio bursts PhysOrg - September 11, 2018

 Artificial intelligence is invading many fields, most recently astronomy and the search for intelligent life in the universe, or SETI.
-Researchers at Breakthrough Listen, a SETI project led by the University of California, Berkeley, have now used machine learning to discover 72 new fast radio bursts from a mysterious source some 3 billion light years from Earth.
+Researchers have now used machine learning to discover 72 new fast radio bursts from a mysterious source some 3 billion light years from Earth.
 Fast radio bursts are bright pulses of radio emission mere milliseconds in duration, thought to originate from distant galaxies.
 The source of these emissions is still unclear, however.
 Theories range from highly magnetized neutron stars blasted by gas streams from a nearby supermassive black hole, to suggestions that the burst properties are consistent with signatures of technology developed by an advanced civilization.

 AI recreates chemistry's periodic table of elements PhysOrg - June 26, 2018